steemit/devportal-tutorials-py/tutorials/15_get_follower_and_following_list/README.md

 ## Intro

-We are using the `get_followers` and `get_following` functions that are built-in in the official library `steem-python`.
+We are using the `get_followers` and `get_following` functions that are built into the official library `steem-python`.
 These functions allow us to query the Steem blockchain in order to retrieve either a list of authors that are being followed or a list of authors that are currently following a specified user.
 There are 4 parameters required to execute these functions:

 1.  _account_ - The specific user for which the follower(ing) list will be retrieved
 1.  _start follower(ing)_ - The starting letter(s) or name for the search query.
 This value can be set as an empty string in order to include all authors starting from "a"